 Microscopic study of the cellular structure of tissues and organs.
 In lab, students examine prepared microscope slides while consulting their textatlas before reviewing digital images of histological material.

-Prerequisite: (BIO 214 with a minimum grade of D or BIO 215 with a minimum grade of D) and BIO 342 with a minimum grade of C.
+Prerequisite: BIO 215 with a minimum grade of D and BIO 342 with a minimum grade of C.